Stop fishing for the perfect fish chowder recipe. It’s this.

 Unpeeled

-So glad you liked it!
-Thanks for the great note.
+So glad you enjoyed this and thanks for the nice note.
+Happy New Year!

 Unpeeled